Showing posts with label Main Meal Beef. Show all posts

 Homemade Salisbury Steak with Onion Gravy

 Who remembers those old Salisbury steak TV dinners?
 Back then, they were an affordable, filling meal with generous portions and rich gravy that soaked into every bite.
-This homemade version brings back all that comfort—but with simple ingredients and made right in your own kitchen.
+Now when you buy them, you can’t help but notice—they’ve shrunk.

+This recipe comes from my mother’s recipe file, filled with the kind of meals that fed a family well—simple, hearty, and satisfying.
 Tender beef patties are seasoned just right, then simmered in a savory onion gravy that tastes far better than anything from a freezer box.
-It’s the kind of meal that sticks with you, fills the house with good smells, and reminds you of a time when dinner was simple, hearty, and satisfying.
-Serve it with mashed potatoes, egg noodles, or even a slice of bread to soak up every bit of that gravy.
+It’s the kind of meal that fills the house with good smells and brings everyone to the table.

 Ingredients: